davido912/voucher_api/README.md

 Note: entries in the frequent segment were counted in a custom segment `out_of_range`.
 This can be seen in the code and also viewed in the `selection_criteria` API endpoint.

-## Motivation
-This project attempts to show the interplay between different frameworks in the field of data.
-The tools that are used in this project are:
-* [Apache Airflow](https://airflow.apache.org/) - Job orchestrator that executes workflows
-* [Docker](https://www.docker.com/) - containerisation and standardisation of processes
-* [Postgres](https://www.postgresql.org/) - Database to store data

-This project uses Python, SQL and BASH.
-On top of that, Dockerfiles, docker-compose files, XMLs and some HTML were also written.

 #### Requirements: